-I continue to study meditation and yoga, and have devoted my private practice to integrating these wisdom traditions into counseling work.
-They are not a magic cure, but the most direct route to self understanding and empowerment I have found.
+I continue to study meditation and yoga, and focus my private practice on integrating these wisdom traditions in counseling.
+They are not a magic cure, but the most direct route to self-understanding and empowerment I have found.
 They guide us to be at home in both body and mind.

 Recently I’ve had the good fortune to begin to write about mindfulness and yoga.
 My first book, a practical, portable guide to walking meditation, was released in January 2017.
 It’s called Five Minute Mindfulness: Walking, from Quarto/Fair Winds Publishing in London and the US.

 Most recently I was invited to join the Board of Directors of the Institute for Meditation and Psychotherapy, a non-profit educational org that offers training for therapists and other health care providers on using mindfulness in therapeutic settings.
 To view our offerings, visit www.meditationandpsychotherapy.org I’m grateful to become more involved in this terrific organization.